 TDI: 2 What's this?

 Kenya is globally famous for safaris, authentic tribes, and turquoise white-sand beaches.
-This list of the best places to visit in Kenya goes beyond those and covers beautiful mountains, vibrant cities, and the everyday lifestyle.
-We’ll explore the surroundings of each location, for day trip opportunities, as well as the money-saving strategies.
+This list of the best places to visit in Kenya goes beyond those and includes beautiful mountains, vibrant cities, and everyday life.
+We’ll explore the surroundings of each location for day-trip opportunities, as well as money-saving strategies.

 Special note to budget travellers: The entrance fees to the Kenyan sites are pretty high for non-residents.
 Obviously, visiting a great Safari Park is an experience of a lifetime, so every budget traveller should find a way to visit at least one of them.
-However, expect to pay a $5-20 entry fee for any nature trail, or a smaller park.
-Check out my post on How to save money when visiting countries like Kenya.
+However, expect to pay a $5- $ 20 entry fee for any nature trail or small park.
+Check out my post on how to save money when visiting countries like Kenya.

 COVID-19 update (May 2021):